Last Updated on

 And, so on….

-There is an advantage to learning the metric system if you naturally think in terms of inches and yards.
-You’re able to on the same page when you’re working with a team that includes spotters and marksmen who are familiar with the metric system, or vice versa.
+There is a definite advantage to learning the metric system.
+This makes it easy to be on the same page when you are working with a team that includes spotters and marksmen who are familiar with the metric system, and vice versa.

 With that said, let’s give you the formulas to figure out what 1 mil translates to in size at any distance.
 You can print out the chart above or play around with the math until it’s burned into your brain.